 Feel confident that your organisation meets quality goals by applying for NEAS Quality Endorsement.

-More than 200 ELT centres across Australia, South East Asia and the Middle East are endorsed by NEAS.
+More than 200 members across Australia, South East Asia and the Middle East are endorsed by NEAS.

 The purpose of the NEAS Quality Assurance Framework is to:

 - Establish and uphold high standards within the ELT industry

 - Support ELT Centres in demonstrating quality in their programs and services